The dynamical impact of cosmic rays in the Rhea magnetohydrodynamics simulations: Galactic disk properties

-In especially the MHD- and CRMHD- galaxies we see quite prominent ring-like structures surrounding the star-forming disk, which are magnetosonic waves driven by pressure perturbations in the inner disk as a result of star formation.
+In particular, the MHD and CRMHD galaxies display quite prominent ring-like structures surrounding the star-forming disk, which are magnetosonic waves driven by pressure perturbations in the inner disk as a result of star formation.
 We consider these features in our analysis and note that their presence does not influence our main conclusions.